xrdcrab/Compiler-ml/README.md

 ## Milestone 2 -- Compiler Middle-End (Semantic Analysis to Intermediate Representations)

+**Note that Milestone 2 folder contains all Milestone 1 files**

+As the starter for Middle-End, the Tiger book supply additional files:

       absyn.sml    -- Absyn structure: the abstract syntax

       errormsg.sml -- ERRORMSG signature and ErrorMsg structure